AmitKumarDas/Decisions/blogs/handle_errors_with_interfaces.md

 	errFn(err)

 	// vs.
-	// looks to be simpler
+	// looks to be even simpler
 	// same as the first snippet with functional implementation of interfaces msg, err = processorWithErrHandler(buf, abcProcessorFn, sendErrFn) }